-With greater demands on energy efficiency and a move towards more individual custom homes, the window has evolved to become a key element in the design, functionality and live-ability of a home.
+Once a purely functional consideration in a new home, advances in design and technology have seen windows elevated to a design feature with both functional and aesthetic properties.
+Driven by greater demands on energy efficiency and a move towards unique, statement custom homes, windows have evolved to become a key element in the design, functionality and liveability of a home.

 Common Types of Windows Seen in New Homes

 The sliding window is a common option due to its versatility and affordability.
 These are mostly made in aluminium, are lockable, have fly screens fitted externally, and can accommodate double glazing.
 These windows slide open horizontally and offer a nice clear opening for good ventilation.
 They can feature two or more sashes and can be paired with a fixed pane of glass at bottom of the frame to lengthen the window cavity and maximise light.
 Aesthetically, a sliding window will look best in a larger size.
 They are considered an entry-level window and are most frequently used to the side and rear of the house to help keep costs down during a build.

 A popular option in modern homes, an awning window is a stylish option that has hinges at the top and swings outwards from the bottom.
 While the opening is more restricted and may not allow for the same ventilation as other options, they seal well when closed, making them a great energy saving and weather proofing option.
 Due to the restricted opening, they are considered one of the more secure windows available.
 They are also lockable, usually come with keyed locks, and can accommodate external flyscreens.
 Awning windows can also accommodate double glazing to enhance their thermal properties.